Great Leap Forward: Famine

 With dramatically reduced yields, even urban areas received greatly reduced rations; however, mass starvation was largely confined to the countryside, where, as a result of drastically inflated production statistics, very little grain was left for the peasants to eat.
 Food shortages were bad throughout the country, but the provinces which had adopted Mao's reforms with the most vigor, such as Anhui, Gansu and Henan, tended to suffer disproportionately.
 Sichuan, one of China's most populous provinces, known in China as "Heaven's Granary" because of its fertility, is thought to have suffered the highest number of deaths from starvation due to the vigor with which provincial leader Li Jingquan undertook Mao's reforms.
 There are widespread oral reports, though little official documentation, of cannibalism being practiced in various forms as a result of the famine.
 Author Yan Lianke also claims that, while growing up in Henan during the Great Leap Forward, he was taught to "recognize the most edible kinds of bark and clay by his mother.
 When all of the trees had been stripped and there was no more clay, he learned that lumps of coal could appease the devil in his stomach, at least for a little while."

-The agricultural policies of the Great Leap Forward and the associated famine continued until January 1961, when, at the Ninth Plenum of the 8th Central Committee of the Chinese Communist Party, the restoration of agricultural production through a reversal of the Great Leap policies was started.
-Grain exports were stopped, and imports from Canada and Australia reduced the impact of the food shortages, at least in the coastal cities.
+The agricultural policies of the Great Leap Forward and the associated famine continued until early 1961, when the Ninth Plenum of the 8th Central Committee marked a shift toward a program of "adjustment, consolidation, filling out, and improvement" and began reversing the more extreme policies.
+The government contracted for grain imports in 1961 amid serious food shortages.
+As a result, China subsequently imported large quantities of grain between 1961 and 1963, primarily from Australia and Canada, which were used to secure urban food supplies and helped reduce grain procurement demands on rural producers.